rcorcs/spp/README.md

 * Future

 The parallel patterns can be used as a blocking or non-blocking construction.
 The non-blocking construction is implemented using the Future pattern.
 Every parallel pattern offered can be used in a nested construction.
 In order to keep the framework simple, determinism must be assured by the programmer.

+### Motivation

+The main purpose of this framework is to offer the maximum number of structured parallel patterns as possible, while still allowing for nesting constructions.
+It is very important to keep the framework general, flexible and easy to use.
+It is also my intention to support for hybrid (and distributed) architectures.

 ### References